Foot Focus Podiatry

 • Family History – foot, knee, back problems

-What to consider?
+What to Consider?

-• Short term need–
+• Short term need

-• Long Term need–
+• Long Term need

-• Trial basis-
+• Trial basis

 • Determine foot type

-• Trial with chair-side orthoses
+• Begin with chair-side orthoses

-• Initial and f/up reviews
+• Schedule initial and follow-up reviews

-Foot Type:
+Foot Type: Pronated, Neutral, Supinated

-• Severity
+• Severity level

-Types of modifications:
+Types of Modifications:

 • Wedging